sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

                            <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Go to Settings → Display → Sleep.
 Different versions of the firmware use different names for this menu so you will have to find the one that matches your phone.
 Now select a time period that is appropriate to your usage habits in the pop-up menu that appears.
 The change will take place immediately</span>
 		       </div>
 		     </div>

-For maximum security, always choose the shortest possible time frame that suits you without becoming too taxing.
-You can always adapt your times to your activities as well.
-So if you use your phone for recipes keep security lock timer off, but then turn it back on when you resume regular activity.
-Use your risk assessment to figure out what makes the most sense for you.

 <div class="GLBL_H2" markdown="1">## 4.
 ANDROID ENCRYPTION</div>